By Tony Attwood

 |12 Apr 1930||Arsenal 8 Sheffield United 1|

-But at least respite was at hand for the following saturday as Arsenal were away to a Manchester Utd side which thus far had lost every single match they had played.
-It was hardly a convincing score but at least Arsenal won.
+But at least respite was at hand for the following Saturday as Arsenal were away to a Manchester Utd side which thus far had lost every single match they had played.
+It was hardly a convincing score but at least Arsenal won 2-1 with goals by Hulme and Jack.

-However that was to be the only win of the month, as the final game was a further draw, 1-1 with West Ham.
+However that was to be the only win of the month, as the final game was a further draw, 1-1 with West Ham, Bastin getting the goal.

 Given that there was no sponsorship at the time, and of course no TV money, and given also that footballers’ salaries were fixed with a maximum wage, this was wonderful news for the club.